LezWatch/wordcamp-US-2017/markdown.md

 The database of queer women

 Note: If you can't tell, it's more than JUST lesbians.
 Once we started adding in trans women, we hit a snag.
 Do we add queer men who were often mis-identified as lesbians?
+This happened in the L Word.
 In the end, we decided queer 'female' meant anyone who at some point in their life identified as non-male, cisgender or otherwise.
 We added in more options for gender identity, as well as sexuality, and the site kept growing.